 EU citizens also have other options to be heard.
 There are petitions which have to be reviewed by the EU institutions if specific conditions are met.
 Public rallies are organized despite criticism.
 We can control the actions of politicians.
 We are 500 million and without us, the EU makes no sense.
-We can invest our energy into the proper functioning of the EU or our countries.
+We can invest our energy into the proper functioning of the EU or member states.
 It only depends on our will to do so.

 As G. B. Shaw once said: